 - 8 A blank cell is December 30, 1899.
 Similar to tickmark 5.

 - 9 Typing a 1 will increment the value in number 10 above by 1 day.
 In other words, “1=12/31/1899”.
 It is just a matter of how it is displayed, which can be controlled by going to the Format menu and choosing Number.

 - 10 Just a decimal with no whole number increments the value by hours, minutes, and seconds instead of days.

 - 11 To get near the current date, you need to start with 43,000 days away from 12/30/1899.

 Live Examples in Sheets

-Go to this spreadsheet for the examples of the time functions shown above that you can study and use anywhere you want.
+Go to this spreadsheet for examples of the time functions you can study and use anywhere you want.